 What Technologies does JCDecaux Uses?

-JCDecaux may affix Technologies, such as Beacons, NFC tags and QR Code Touchpoints on its Assets as allowed by its advertising agreements with various city authorities or agencies.
-JCDecaux has entered into contracts with service providers and business partners who are able to read data provided by the beacons, NFC tags and QR Code Touchpoints.
+JCDecaux may affix Technologies on its Assets as allowed by its advertising agreements with various city authorities or agencies.
+JCDecaux has entered into contracts with service providers and business partners who are able to read data provided by the Technologies.

-Beacons do not capture information.
-Instead, they emit their identification number and information about their location over Bluetooth connection.
+- Beacons Beacons do not capture information.
+Instead, they emit their identification number and information about their location over Bluetooth connections.

 Only Devices that are equipped with Bluetooth technology and have this feature turned on by you may be able to recognize a signal emitted by a beacon installed on a JCDecaux Asset.